 The best concepts will potentially qualify for additional funding to see their ideas through to the next stage of development and, eventually, deployment in the field.
 The Challenge will also help fund groups of students to visit areas in the developing world that they are seeking to support.

-Dr. Ewan Kirk, Director of the Turner-Kirk Charitable Trust, said:
+Dr. Ewan Kirk, Director of the Turner Kirk Trust, said:

 “I have worked with technology all my life.
 I have seen the transformative impact it has had on our economy and the lives of people.
 I am certain that if we get incredibly talented engineers thinking about the challenges facing the developing world, they will come up with new inventive ideas that we have not even thought about before.